joedolson/wp-accessibility/readme.txt

 The plug-in is intended to help with deficiencies commonly found in themes and to solve some issues in WordPress core.
 It can't correct every problem (by a long shot), but provides tools to fix some issues, supplement the accessibility of your site, or identify problems.

 Translating my plug-ins is always appreciated.
-Visit <a href="http://translate.joedolson.com">my translations site</a> to start getting your language into shape!
+Visit <a href="https://translate.wordpress.org/projects/wp-plugins/wp-accessibility">the WordPress translations site</a> to get your language into shape!

-Available translations (in order of completeness):
-Dutch, Finnish, French, Portuguese (Brazil), Bulgarian, Greek, Spanish, Portuguese (Portugal), Italian, Russian, Romanian, German, Polish, Hebrew, Slovenian

-Visit the [WP Accessibility translations site](http://translate.joedolson.com/projects/wp-accessibility/) to help work on a translation.

 == Installation ==